 In close cooperation with the ostomy association COPA and ileostomy patients, GP Medical Devices developed the disposable flushable sleeve, EasyDrainer, from paper.

-Today, we have two models in our permanent product range: one with a length of 72 cm and one of 100 cm.
+Today, we have two models in our permanent product range: one with a length of 28 inch. and one of 39 inch.
 Both models meet the need for easy and hygienic emptying of ostomy bags.

 In 2008, Christian Erfurt-Hansen and Morten Sønderholm came up with the idea of producing a disposable stool collector.
 The two young people then went to the Aarhus School of Business, where they achieved an assignment to prepare a case about an activity and a product.
 At the kitchen table at home, they discussed the various options.

 Morten’s mother, who was a nurse, suggested that they did something about taking stool samples.
 Thus, the idea was born, and with the help of cut and paste, the two young entrepreneurs attempted to make a usable model of a stool collector.
 The problem was that the only thing they had to work with was the local newspaper Jyllands-Posten.

 At GP Medical Devices, we had plenty of paper, and when the two youngsters drew near, the first thing we did was to buy a commode and install it in the office.
 After that, we began cutting and pasting, and thus the EU version of EasySampler was born.

 The US version of EasySampler appeared a few years later.

 At an exhibition in Copenhagen in 2010, we met the Norwegian Arne Røseth, who became very interested in EasySampler.
 Arne Røseth is one of the leading physicians and researchers of the intestinal disease Colitis Ulcerosa.
 He himself suffers from the disease and travels the world and gives lectures about Ulcerative Colitis and about his research results.